UVADS/data_engineering/syllabus.md

 [name]
 [email]

-When emailing the professor or TAs: Please remember to include "DS2001" in your email subject line.
+When emailing the professor or TAs: Please remember to include "DS 5559" in your email subject line.

-### Important Dates
-Date of First Live Session: [date]
-Date of Last Live Session: [date]

 ### Textbooks
 [book1]